revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 ---

-38. Can you give examples of intermediate operations in Java 8?
+38.Can you give examples of intermediate operations in Java 8?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)